locka99/opcua/README.md

 ### Services

-The following services are supported fully, partially (marked with a *) or as a stub / work in progress (marked !).
-That means a client may call them and receive a response.
+The following services are supported:

 * Discovery service set
     * GetEndpoints